mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 you know, how do we actually.
 Build our culture internally.
 How do we, and especially obviously also, uh, engineering, right?
 What role does caudry we have for us?
-Is that something that you feel that you can actively change or is it something that others are thinking about and your are adopting it?
+Is that something that you feel that you can actively change or is it something that others are thinking about and you are adopting it?

 **Tomasz:**   [00:35:03] So we have, we have a couple of confining values and two of them are my favorites.
 So the first one is be open.
 And the second one is to take ownership.
 And I imagined this kind of thing, because most kind of like senior engineers in our organization, like we have this strong sense of ownership.
-So we are not building something in a bad way because I don't know somebody from higher above telling us, do we want to build the best experiences that we, that we possibly can.
+So we are not building something in a bad way because I don't know somebody from higher above is telling us, do we want to build the best experiences that we, that we possibly can.
 And if we feel like we should improve in some area, So for instance, well, I don't know, imagine that we were not doing cultivars at all.
 And I thought we